pugzzzf/NASA-Hackathon-ExoScouts/README.md

 The summary of contents titles will be clickable.

 In essence:
-- On interact, start [Planet Book]
+- On interact, start [Planet Book].
-- [Planet Book] will be open on page 0 and 1; cover and summary of contents
+- [Planet Book] will be open on pages 0 and 1; cover and summary of contents
-- The [Planet Book] will have a ‘dictionary’, where all boolean variables reside; each planet holds a boolean that - changes from false to true on Planet Discover.
+- The [Planet Book] will have a ‘dictionary’, where all boolean variables reside; each planet holds a boolean that changes from false to true on Planet Discover.
-- The book will render images for each page
+- The book will render images for each page.
-- The planets’ information will be a drawing of the planet, and general characteristics.
+- The planets’ information will be a drawing of the planet and general characteristics.
 ![BITACORA 55 CANCRI D](https://github.com/user-attachments/assets/4d8d8d40-fa27-460f-945e-5bec9621ac3f)

 ## **Links, References and Tools**